 There are also different marketing words like hydroplane and ecoprene being thrown around, which are basically the same material.
 Be aware that these jackets usually come with zippers, which don’t add safety but do make it harder to adjust in size as your kid grows.
 We will walk you through the basics of how to size life jackets for toddlers.

 There are also differences in type and weight class.
 We will look at Type II (recreational use).
 A well-fitting kid’s life jacket must also be stored and worn correctly to be effective.
 This way you can have fun all summer without becoming a statistic.

 Infant Life Jackets and Swim Vests

 PFDs are always sized by weight.
-Infant PFDs are for children who weight between 8 and 30 pounds.
+Infant PFDs are for children who weigh between 8 and 30 pounds.
 Babies and toddlers need specially designed infant life jackets because of their small frames and inability to swim.

-To be Coast Guard approved, infant life vests must have at least three features: a grab handle for lifting the kid out of the water, a crotch strap to keep the vest from riding up, and a headrest to support the neck when floating on their back.
+To be Coast Guard-approved, infant life vests must have at least three features: a grab handle for lifting the kid out of the water, a crotch strap to keep the vest from riding up, and a headrest to support the neck when floating on their back.

 Even with the headrest, the US Coast Guard still recommends training kids at an early age to turn and float face-up.

 We like the Stearns Infant Classic Series Vest.
 It checks all the boxes.